-Advertising software maker The Trade Desk (NASDAQ:TTD) reported Q2 FY2021 results that beat analyst expectations, with revenue up 100% year on year to $279.9 million.
-Trade Desk made a GAAP profit of $47.6 million, improving on its profit of $25.1 million, in the same quarter last year.
+Advertising software maker The Trade Desk (NASDAQ:TTD) reported Q3 FY2021 results beating Wall St's expectations, with revenue up 39.3% year on year to $301 million.
+On the other hand, guidance for the next quarter missed analyst expectations with revenues guided to $388 million, or 0.54% below analyst estimates.
+Trade Desk made a GAAP profit of $59.3 million, improving on its profit of $41.2 million, in the same quarter last year.

-Founded in 2009, The Trade Desk (NASDAQ:TTD) offers cloud-based software that uses data to help advertisers better plan, place and target their online ads.
+Founded by former Microsoft engineers Jeff Green and Dave Pickles, The Trade Desk (NASDAQ:TTD) offers cloud-based software that uses data to help advertisers better plan, place and target their online ads.

 Digital advertising is a massive industry and while large platforms like Google and Facebook provide tools for buyers of ads, it is still in their interest to sell as many ads for as much money as possible.
 The Trade Desk is providing online marketing agencies with an independent platform that helps them optimize ad-campaigns to be more cost-efficient.